 they will likely receive a refund.

 addition, all individuals in F-1 and J-1 immigration

-status (including F-2 and J-2 dependents - spouses and children
+status (including F-2 and J-2 dependents) filing as nonresidents

-and tax treaty claims.
-For additional information regarding completing
+about immigration status and tax treaty claims.
+For additional

 the time individuals in F-1 and J-1 immigration status are "exempt

 individuals," they will remain nonresidents for tax purposes even

 though they are present in the United States for 183 days or more.

 Once they exceed "exempt individual" status, days of physical

 presence will be counted and they may become residents for tax